zealotrush/zealotrush.github.io/README.md

 ## How to use it

-Simply clone this repository, and then run `jekyll -w serve` inside the directory.
+Simply clone this repository, and then run `jekyll serve` inside the directory.

 Kasper theme includes: